UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 point along the way!
 So it is possible that while trying to remove a definition it transitions from #2 to #3.
 Even if code for removal looked at the state first it's a classic [TOCTOU](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use) problem.
-There is no mechanism in the standrd OrcJIT v2 for this scenario.
+There is no mechanism in the standard OrcJIT v2 for this scenario.
 It is arguable what the validity of such a thing is for an interactive language/runtime.
 For any sufficiently complex thing there's at least two high level default questions to ask: